IVC FILTER LAWSUIT

 In the United States, an estimated two million patients received Inferior Vena Cava Filters over the past decade.
 Unfortunately, many patients remain unaware of potential serious issues posed by these devices.
 To put this in perspective, IVC Filters may pose a risk of serious injury, or death at any given moment.
 The Food and Drug Administration (FDA) actually published several advisories regarding IVC Filters.
 As a result, anyone with an implanted device may be entitled to file an IVC Filter lawsuit.

-Di Pietro Partners, LLP has an experienced staff of product liability and medical malpractice lawyers.
+Di Pietro Partners has an experienced staff of product liability and medical malpractice attorneys.
 Furthermore, we work with top quality, board certified, medical professionals.
 If you or someone you know has an IVC Filter, you should seek legal and medical advice immediately.
-Contact the experienced attorneys at Di Pietro Partners, LLP for a free case evaluation.
+Contact the experienced attorneys at Di Pietro Partners for a free case evaluation.
 1.800.712.8462

 Risk of Serious Injury or Death